Death-Raider13/MarketHub/text/ADVERTISING_SYSTEM_COMPLETE.md

 ### **Competitive Edge:**

-This advertising system is a **UNIQUE FEATURE** that sets MarketHub apart from competitors like Selar, Gumroad, and other Nigerian e-commerce platforms.
+This advertising system is a **UNIQUE FEATURE** that sets FEROMARKETHUB apart from competitors like Selar, Gumroad, and other Nigerian e-commerce platforms.
 It provides:

 1. **Additional Revenue** for vendors
 2. **Targeted Advertising** for businesses
-3. **Platform Differentiation** for MarketHub
+3. **Platform Differentiation** for FEROMARKETHUB
 4. **Win-Win-Win** for all parties

 ---